jkmathew/JKSteppedProgressBar/README.md

 ```
 JKSteppedProgressBar can be added and configured directly from storyboard.

-## How to Add Stepped Progress Bar with Titles only
+## How to Add Stepped Progress Bar
 - Add a blank UIView and set constraints
 - Set the Class & Module from identity inspector
 - Set the active & inactive color from Attributes inspector